eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 iofogctl deploy -f /tmp/my-catalog-item.yaml
 ```

-We can verify that our new Catalog Item was added to the Catalog:
+You can verify that your new Catalog Item was added to the Catalog:

 ```bash
 iofogctl get catalog | grep my-multiplatform-microservice